Tammie Jo Shults, who landed crippled Southwest plane, was one of first female fighter pilots in U.S. Navy

 "Most of us, when that engine blew, I think we were pretty much going, 'Well, this just might be it...
 She's a hero, for sure."

+Phillips also helped perform CPR until the plane landed, but she said Riordan's injuries were ultimately too severe.

+Meanwhile, at the controls, Shults was relying on her fighter pilot training — and her history of defying the odds — to safely land the Boeing 737.

-A 1983 graduate of MidAmerica Nazarene University in Olathe, Kansas, Shults, 56, received her degree in biology and agribusiness, said Carol Best, a spokeswoman for the university.
+Shults, 56, is a 1983 graduate of MidAmerica Nazarene University in Olathe, Kansas, receiving her degree in biology and agribusiness, said Carol Best, a spokeswoman for the university.

 Related

-"So she knew she had to work harder than everyone else," Foster told the paper.
+"So she knew she had to work harder than everyone else," Foster told The Star.
 "She did it for herself and all women fighting for a chance."

-In addition to being among the first female fighter pilots, Shults was the first woman to fly an F/A-18 Hornet for the Navy, Foster told The Kansas City Star.
+In addition to being among the first female fighter pilots, Shults was the first woman to fly an F/A-18 Hornet for the Navy, Foster told the paper.

-She then trained military pilots before she was hired as a pilot for Southwest, the paper reported.
+Afterward, she trained military pilots and then got hired as a pilot for Southwest, the paper reported.

-MidAmerica Nazarene's director of alumni relations, Kevin Garber, said Shults traveled to campus last spring from her home in Texas to talk with students about her career.
-He described her as a "solid woman of faith" and very down-to-earth.

-"The nature of her talk was sharing her life journey and life path, and encouraging female students to pursue their dreams and don't give up.
-You can arrive at that next level," Garber said.
-"Students were inspired by her tenacity, her motivation, her determination."

-"She's just an excellent role model for women certainly in the workplace, and just people in general," he added.

-Female pilots are a minority in their field, comprising just 4 to 5 percent of all pilots in North America, according to Conde Nast Traveler.

-But those close to her said she's always had the skills necessary to perform the job.
+According to the Bureau of Labor Statistics, only 6.2 percent of commercial pilots in the United States are women.
+But those close to Shults say she's always had the skills necessary to perform the job.

-"She's a formidable woman, as sharp as a tack," Gary Shults, Shults' brother-in-law, told the AP.
+"She's a formidable woman, as sharp as a tack," Gary Shults, Shults' brother-in-law, told The Associated Press.

 "My brother says she's the best pilot he knows.
 She's a very caring, giving person who takes care of lots of people," he said.